-For students who provide documentation for the purpose of requesting accommodations, the process will include review, recommendations, and approval by a licensed psychologist on the ODS staff for students with learning and psychological disabilities.
-When necessary, ODS will consult with Student Health Center professional staff on appropriate accommodations for students with physical, mobility, and other chronic or intermittent health-related conditions such as seizure disorders, diabetes, and heart conditions;
+For students who provide a reasonable level of documentation for the purpose of requesting accommodations, the process will include review, recommendations, and approval by qualified specialists on the ODS staff for students with learning, psychological, or health-related disabilities.
+When necessary, ODS will consult with Student Health Center or Counseling Center professional staff on appropriate accommodations for students with physical, mobility, other chronic or intermittent health-related conditions or learning or psychological disabilities;

 b. facilitate accommodations for students with disabilities.
-The ODS will provide a student with written certification (see Attachment I) to share with faculty or staff members that outlines and requests appropriate accommodations specific to the student's disability-based need;
+The ODS will provide a student with written certification (see Academic Accommodation Letter) to share with faculty or staff members that outlines and requests appropriate accommodations specific to the student's disability-based need;

-c. the ODS, in conjunction with the Office of the Provost and vice president for Academic Affairs, will refer to, and make faculty members aware of, "Students with Disabilities, a Faculty Resource Guide," which is available on the ODS website.
+c. the ODS, in conjunction with the Office of the Provost and Vice President for Academic Affairs, will refer to, and make faculty members aware of, "Students with Disabilities, a Teaching Resource Guide," which is available on the ODS website.
 ODS staff will inform all faculty annually about the office and faculty requirements;

 d. provide and coordinate auxiliary aids and services, which include: